 The Act permits a sponsor to form more than one committee.
 For example, a sponsor may have a committee dedicated to ballot measure efforts, a small contributor committee, a committee for state candidates, a committee for local candidates, and a committee that only makes independent expenditures.

 Receiving Contributions: A donor is not required to aggregate contributions to each of the sponsor's committees because contribution limits are specific to each committee.
 A donor may contribute the maximum (if applicable) to each of the sponsor's separate committees.
-For example, a donor may make a contribution of \$200 to the small contributor committee, \$9,100 to the committee formed for state candidates, and an unlimited amount to the committee formed only to support or oppose ballot measures.
+For example, a donor may make a contribution of \$200 to the small contributor committee, \$7,800 \$9,100 to the committee formed for state candidates, and an unlimited amount to the committee formed only to support or oppose ballot measures.

 Making Contributions: When a sponsor has more than one committee and the contributions made are directed and controlled by a majority of the same persons, the contributions must be aggregated.
-For example, if a sponsor's state general purpose recipient committee made a contribution of \$5,000 to a state candidate for legislative office, the sponsor's small contributor committee could only contribute \$5,900 since the limit from a small contributor committee is \$10,900 and the contributions must be aggregated.
+For example, if a sponsor's state general purpose recipient committee made a contribution of \$4,100-\$5,000 to a state candidate for legislative office, the sponsor's small contributor committee could only contribute \$5,200 \$5,900 since the limit from a small contributor committee is \$9,300 \$10,900 and the contributions must be aggregated.
 Note: Refer to Chapter 5 for information about state contribution limits.
+The examples above reflect the contribution limits for the period of January 1, 201923 through December 31, 202024.
+Contribution limits may be adjusted every two years based on changes in the Consumer Price Index.

-The examples above reflect the contribution limits for the period of January 1, 2023 through December 31, 2024.
+Note: Refer to Chapter 5 for information about state contribution limits.
+The examples above reflect the contribution limits for the period of January 1, 201923 through December 31, 202924.
 Contribution limits may be adjusted every two years based on changes in the Consumer Price Index.